-Now I’m bringing back stewed apples and I promise this is one of the easiest recipes you’ll make.
-All you need 3-4 fresh apples of your choice, I find that gala, fuji, and honey crisp are my favorites to stew but the beauty is in using whatever you have on hand, what’s seasonal to your region, and what tastes good to you.
+Now I’m bringing back those stewed apples NS style!
+I promise this is one of the easiest recipes you’ll make.
+All you need is 3-4 fresh apples of your choice.
+I find that gala, fuji, and honey crisp are my favorites to stew, but the beauty is in using whatever you have on hand, what’s seasonal to your region, and what tastes good to you.

 These Stewed Apples with Warming Spices will add so much flavor to any breakfast bowl like oatmeal, porridge, or yogurt.
 Additionally, enjoy these stewed apples as a dessert with your favorite vanilla ice cream.

 Our core belief here is that balanced eating should be both nutrient-dense and delicious-dense!